SpinningVinyl/scripts/README.md

 ### gsearch

 This script asks the user for a search query and opens it in Firefox.
-The search engine is selected based on the prefix. `g:` stands for Google, `gs:` for Google Scholar, `gi:` for Google Image Search, `w:` for Wikipedia, `so:` for Stack Overflow.
+The search engine is selected based on the prefix. `g:` stands for Google, `gs:` for Google Scholar, `gi:` for Google Image Search, `w:` for Wikipedia, `so:` for Stack Overflow, `amz:` for Amazon.
 By default the script uses DuckDuckGo.

 This script requires either `zenity` or `kdialog` to be installed.